-Name (of a thing) Variable Indicate Unit (of measure) Implicit variable Exp Exports to Russia Million dollars Independent variable G_credit Percentage of credit loans for environmental projects - G_ins Extent of promotion of environmental pollution liability insurance - G_bond Extent of green bond development G_fund Percentage of green funds Control variable Gdp Gross Domestic Product Billions yuans Exall Total exports Million dollars by calculating the ratio of total green bond issuance to total issuance of all bonds.
-This indicator reflects the activity and market acceptance of the green bond market.
+Name (of a thing) Variable Indicate Unit (of measure) Implicit variable Exp Exports to Russia Million dollars Independent variable G_credit Percentage of credit loans for environmental projects G_ins Extent of promotion of environmental pollution liability insurance G_bond Extent of green bond development - G_fund Percentage of green funds Control variable Gdp Gross Domestic Product Billions yuans Exall Total exports Million dollars calculating the total market capitalization of green funds as a proportion of the total market capitalization of all funds.
+This indicator reflects the level of activity and influence of green investments in the capital markets.